Living in Harmony With Spirit

 – Teresa of Avila

-In addition to knowing God, the God experience is an attempt to understand the cosmos—to see the big picture.
-If we truly wish to discover truth, then we must be open to all possibilities, whether scientific or divine.
+Cosmic consciousness seeks to know God as well as to understand the entire cosmos—to see the big picture.
+If we truly wish to discover truth, then we must be open to all possibilities, both scientific and divine.
+For more on this topic, see Cosmic Consciousness – What Is It?)

-Exploring cosmology gives meaning to our lives because, if we know something about the truth of existence, we are better equipped to define the true values of life and, therefore, to visualize worthy goals.
-It is one path to God consciousness.
+Exploring cosmology (the study of the cosmos) gives meaning to our lives because, if we know something about the truth of existence, we are better equipped to define the true values of life and, therefore, to visualize worthy goals.
+Cosmic awareness is one path to God consciousness.

-Cosmic awareness, or cosmic consciousness, is more than recognizing the physical, mental, and spiritual aspects of the universe around us.
-It is also the intellectual process of bringing it all together—to grasp the oneness of it all, just as Buddha and Lao Tzu did (see Can You Really Be Spiritual Without God?).
+Cosmic awareness is more than recognizing the physical, mental, and spiritual aspects of the universe around us.
+It is also the intellectual process of bringing it all together—to grasp the oneness of it all, just as Buddha and Lao Tzu did (see Can You Be Spiritual Without Spirit?).
 It is a synthesis of all forms of universe reality as well as an attempt to discern cosmic relationships.

 – The Urantia Book